Nursing and Midwifery Students

 - experience registration delays

-- be refused future hardship funding
+- be refused future loans

 - be referred to the University's External Debt Collection Agency to recover the outstanding sum and this may adversely affect your credit rating.
 You will also be liable for any additional recovery costs.